 As a whole, the UPWP outlines transportation planning efforts that will assist in further defining the comprehensive and multimodal transportation plans for the area.
-The following are strategies to ensure participation:
+The following are potential strategies to ensure participation:

-- Call for Ideas The "Call for Ideas" brochure is a pamphlet which briefly describes the UPWP and solicits ideas to solve transportation issues.
-The UPWP Committee receives input from the community through the proposals submitted to the TPO as a result of the electronic and hardcopy mass distribution of a "Call for Ideas" brochure.
-Both the UPWP and "Call for Ideas" brochure are posted on the web. - Presentation to the TPO Governing Board and Advisory Committees Preliminary drafts of the UPWP are presented to the TPO Governing Board and its advisory committees to provide feedback and suggestions.
+- > SMART Moves Program This strategy helps to describe the UPWP and solicit ideas to solve transportation issues.
+The Miami-Dade TPO receives input from the general public and municipalities through proposals submitted resulting from a mass distribution. - Presentation to the TPO Governing Board and Advisory Committees Preliminary drafts of the UPWP are presented to the TPO Governing Board and its advisory committees to provide feedback and suggestions.
 Revisions to the document are made accordingly.

-The general public can view the UPWP's schedule at www.miamidadempo.org or call (305) 375-4507 to request a copy.
+The general public can view the UPWP's schedule at www.miamidadetpo.org or call 305-375-4507 to request a copy.